-These figures show that some 5%-10% of changes in advertised addresses from the beginning to the end of the year are reflected as changes as recorded in the RIRs' transfer logs.
+These figures show that some 3%-7% of changes in advertised addresses from the beginning to the end of the year are reflected as changes as recorded in the RIRs' transfer logs.
 This shouldn't imply that the remaining changes in advertised prefixes reflect unrecorded address transfers.
 There are many reasons for changes in the advertisement of an address prefix and a change in the administrative controller of the address is only one potential cause.
-However, it does establish some notional upper ceiling on the number of movements of addresses in 2021, some of which relate to transfer of operational control of an address block, that have not been captured in the transfer logs.
+However, it does establish some notional upper ceiling on the number of movements of addresses in 2022, some of which relate to transfer of operational control of an address block, that have not been captured in the transfer logs.

 Finally, we can perform an age profile of the addresses that were added, removed and re-homed during 2021 and compare it to the overall age profile of IPv4 addresses in the routing table.
 This is shown in Figure 11.
-In terms of addresses that were added in 2021, they differ from the average profile due to a skew in favour of "older" addresses, and 20% of all announced addresses were allocated or assigned more then 30 years ago.
-This is due to the advertisement of the legacy US DoD /8 allocations, as already noted.
-Addresses that re-home appear to be disproportionally represented in the age bracket of between 15 to 30 years old.
+In terms of addresses that were added in 2022, they differ from the average profile due to a skew in favour of "older" addresses, and 20% of all announced addresses were allocated or assigned more then 30 years ago.

-Figure 11 - Changes to the BGP routing table across 2021 by Address Prefix Age
+Figure 11 - Changes to the BGP routing table across 2022 by Address Prefix Age